graphistry/cljs/README.md

 ## Going Further

 Have a look at the edge detection demo in `cljs/examples/convolutionDemo`.
-To run it
+You can run the demo in three steps:

 1. `cd cljs/examples/convolutionDemo`
 2. `npm start`
 3. Open [localhost:3001?mode=opencl](http://localhost:3001?mode=opencl) in your browser.
 Compare the speed with [localhost:3001?mode=javascript](http://localhost:3001?mode=javascript)

-The meat of the code are in `convolve.js` and `convolve.cl`
+The meat of the code is in `convolve.js` and `convolve.cl`